 CheapOair and OneTravel are both owned by Fareportal.
 Since the layout and filters are very similar, we’re reviewing them together here.
 However, the airfare prices aren’t always identical, so it can be worth checking both sites in your airfare search.
 Note that both also charge a booking fee that varies by flight.

-Expedia, Orbitz, and Travelocity
+2. Expedia, Orbitz, and Travelocity

-The sites do a great job clearly displaying flexible change policies.
+Expedia, Orbitz, and Travelocity are all owned by Expedia, and offer similar user experiences across all three sites.
+They all do a great job clearly displaying flexible change policies.
 Icons on each of the flights listed make it easy to check for things like in-flight WiFi and in-seat power.
 You can also quickly scan to see what extra fees (seat choice, carry-on and checked bag fees, etc.) an airline charges on a flight by clicking on a specific flight.

 Input your departure and destination cities, then specify your dates using the color-coded calendar (so you can see as you’re selecting price differences in your date range).
 You’ll then see the lowest price along with advice about whether you should book now or wait for prices to drop.
 There’s a Price Prediction section that outlines when prices are likely to rise or drop.

 There are other features as well, including the fee-based Price Freeze, which allows you to lock in the price you see without needing to book for seven days.
 There’s a lot of useful information, but also a lot of vertical scrolling to find it all, since this is a mobile-based app.
 Filters are minimal but include layover lengths and listing or hiding basic fares (that are cheaper but have a lot of restrictions).

 Kiwi lets you start with a budget and a flexible plan to craft multi-country or multi-region trips, so its filters are set to combine flights, buses, and trains (you can uncheck the transportation types you want to avoid).
 It also allows you to exclude countries you don’t want to pass through on your trips.

 To use Kiwi to its fullest, use the filters (duration, stops, countries, etc.) to build a framework and see what it returns.
 Flights tend to be surprisingly affordable, though you are likely to have to give up some convenience in terms of connection times and layovers.